CormacCollins/Cloud-Computing-Matrix-Calculator-Master-Node-/README.md

 client to assess the progress of the job request.

-*Workers used under existing Azure account of team member, therefore new cloud setup required to run program* *However the program will run cleanly and fault free with large matrices and concurrent client requests*
+*Workers used under existing Azure account of team member, therefore new cloud setup required to run program* *However the program will run cleanly and fault free with large matrices and concurrent client requests.*

 # Issues/Future fixes:
-Max load tolerance, small RAM machines used as worker nodes need to measure CPU usage and refuse work if maxed out.
+* Max load tolerance, small RAM machines used as worker nodes need to measure CPU usage and refuse work if maxed out.
-Cleaner querying code - The result of group work/ time constraints to submit a working copy Improved job allocatation algorithm
+* Cleaner querying code - The result of group work/ time constraints to submit a working copy
+* Improved job allocatation algorithm
-Safe destruction of thread
+* Safe destruction of thread
-Improved data split for allocation (Will significantly speed up matrix multiplication) Dynamic start up of worker nodes to allow Cloud Elasticity
+* Improved data split for allocation (Will significantly speed up matrix multiplication)
+* Dynamic start up of worker nodes to allow Cloud Elasticity